christian-matt/christian-matt.github.io/speaker.md

 ---

 As a keynote speaker for academic and practice-oriented conferences, as well as for corporate events, Christian Matt presents scientifically grounded, and directly applicable insights in an engaging manner.
-Exemplary topics include, but are not limited to
-, recent trends and insights on:
+Exemplary topics include, but are not limited to, recent trends and insights on:

 - Digital Transformation
 - Digital Business
 - Artificial Intelligence

-The talks are either in English or German, and can be combined with interactive elements, such as subsequent workshops.
+The talks are either in English or German, and can be combined with interactive elements, such as integrated workshops.